python/cpython/Doc/library/functions.rst

    ``__debug__`` is true), ``1`` (asserts are removed, ``__debug__`` is false) or ``2`` (docstrings are removed too).

-   This function raises :exc:`SyntaxError` if the compiled source is invalid or contains null bytes.
+   This function raises :exc:`SyntaxError` if the compiled source is invalid.

    If you want to parse Python code into its AST representation, see :func:`ast.parse`.